Outdoor living project in Vista. Install It Direct.

 • Lay out the field so the joints and soldier courses follow the geometry of the house and the driveway approach instead of fighting it.

-• Plan 110 ln ft of subsurface drainage with the layout, so every paver area has a defined path for water to leave the pad consistent with CRC R401.3 lot drainage intent.
+• Plan 110 ln ft of subsurface drainage with the layout so every paver area has a defined path for water to leave the pad (verify with your project’s grading plan and local building official for CRC R401.3 lot-drainage requirements applicable to your site).

 • Integrate 60 low-voltage ledge lights into the wall caps and step risers during construction so the lighting is part of the structure, not a retrofit.